"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 So I went to see some health care professionals for some baby advice.
 They told me that I should try and wait 3-4 hours before feeding him again.
 Well, needless to say, it couldn't be done!

 The poor boy would go into a hysteric frenzy of hunger and frustration.
-This method may work for 'normal' babies but clearly it was 'torture' for my high need baby.
+This method may work for 'normal' babies but clearly it was 'torture' for my baby.

-Also to keep up the high energy level, a high need baby will need lots of energy, milk.
+Also to keep up the high energy level, a baby with high needs will need lots of energy, milk.

 Mind you, the concept of feeding 'rarely' (every 3-4 hours) is not a true given, it's a western idea, as Dr. Sears also points out.